rohitsam/Non-Destructive-Testing/README.md

 # Non-Destructive-Testing

-This is a Non destructive testing method by using resonant acoustic method.
+This is a Non destructive testing by using resonant acoustic method.